sky-uk/kfp-operator/docs-gen/content/docs/getting-started/overview.md

 ---

-The Kubeflow Pipelines Operator (KFP Operator) offers a declarative API designed to streamline the management and execution of ML pipelines using Resource Definitions across various providers.
+The Kubeflow Pipelines Operator (KFP Operator) offers a declarative API designed to streamline the management and execution of ML pipelines across various providers using resource definitions.
 A "provider" refers to a runtime environment that handles the orchestration and execution of these pipelines and associated resources.